Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Discussion

+\paragraph{PBRS as a useful lens.} The lens earns its keep on P1 (directional support) and on the polarity reading of Experiment~4a (\Cref{fig:hero}b), but it loses on P2 and P3.
+The absence of a phase transition (P2) suggests that LLM behavior under stacked rules does not compound in the way RL policy updates would under stacked biased rewards, a qualitatively different mechanism.
+The compensation and interference effects in 4c (P3) have no analogue in linear potential-based shaping.
+We therefore treat PBRS as a generative metaphor rather than a theory: it produced three falsifiable predictions and a vocabulary that fits our cleanest empirical pattern, while its failures usefully localize where the analogy ends.

-\paragraph{Implications for automated rule optimization.} Our findings have direct consequences for systems that automatically optimize agent rules \citep{khattab2023dspy, zhou2023large, evolver2026}.
-First, the priming effect means that \emph{content-level} optimization (rephrasing rules for clarity or specificity) has diminishing returns---optimizers should focus on \emph{structural} properties: rule polarity (constraint vs.\ directive), category composition, and count.
-Second, the constraint-over-directive finding provides a concrete search prior: auto-generated principles should be biased toward negative constraints that prevent over-engineering.
-Third, ensemble resilience warns against greedy single-rule optimization: evaluating rules individually may label them as harmful, while their collective effect is positive.
-This parallels the ``starting artifact'' insight from \citet{igo2026}: the quality of the \emph{initial rule set} determines the solution space that iterative optimization can explore.
+\paragraph{Implications for automated rule and skill optimization.} Our findings inform systems that automatically optimize agent rules and skills \citep{khattab2023dspy, zhou2023large, evolver2026}.
+First, the priming effect implies diminishing returns to \emph{content-level} optimization (rephrasing for clarity or specificity); optimizers should target \emph{structural} properties such as polarity, category composition, and count.
+Second, the polarity pattern provides a concrete search prior: auto-generated principles should be biased toward negative constraints.
+Third, ensemble resilience warns against greedy per-rule selection: rules judged harmful in isolation often have their effects absorbed in ensemble, and the ``starting artifact'' \citep{igo2026} that an optimizer inherits may dominate any local edits.
+The flip side of ensemble resilience is a lifecycle problem: as self-evolving skill libraries accumulate skills over time, retrieval and routing can degrade even when each individual skill is harmless, a failure mode characterized by \citet{zhang2026librarydrift} as \emph{library drift}.
+Constraint-based polarity priors and library-drift governance are complementary: the former biases what gets added, the latter governs what gets retired.